Newborn and toddler saved from rubble in quake-hit Syrian town

 Back inside the town, rescue operations were still ongoing in their building hoping to find survivors.

-The town saw another dramatic rescue Monday evening, when a toddler was pulled alive from the wreckage of a collapsed building.
-Video from the White Helmets, the emergency service in the region, shows a rescuer digging through crushed concrete amid twisted metal until the little girl, named Nour, appeared.
+The town saw another dramatic rescue Monday evening when a toddler was pulled alive from the wreckage of a collapsed building.
+Video from the White Helmets, the emergency service in the region, shows a rescuer digging through crushed concrete amid twisted metal until a little girl named Nour appeared.
 The girl, still half buried, looks up dazedly as they tell her, “Dad is here, don’t be scared. … Talk to your dad, talk.”

 A rescuer cradled her head in his hands and tenderly wiped dust from around her eyes before she was pulled out.